sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/11_Data_in_components.md

 -   `d_isEnabled.setRequired(bool b)` whether the Data has to be set by the user for the owner component to be valid
 -   `d_isEnabled.setDisplayed(bool b)` whether this Data should be displayed in GUIs
 -   `d_isEnabled.setReadOnly(bool b)` whether this Data is read-only (applicable in the GUI only, no effect in the code itself)
--   `d_isEnabled.setPersistent(bool b)` whether this Data contains persistent information (i.e should it be exported when saving the scene)
+-   `d_isEnabled.setPersistent(bool b)` whether this Data contains persistent information (i.e. should it be exported when saving the scene)
 -   `d_isEnabled.setAutoLink(bool b)` whether this data should be autolinked when using the src="" syntax